taylortabb/me-as-a-clock/docs/README.md

 ![clock](https://raw.githubusercontent.com/taylortabb/clock-me/master/docs/clock.gif)

-I wondered: what If if instead of a clock telling me the time, ***I*** could tell me the time?
+I wondered: what if instead of a clock telling me the time, ***I*** could tell me the time?
 So Me, As A Clock, was born.
 You can make your own version with You, As A Clock, with the code in this repo.
 This also might be art— I'm not totally sure.
 Check out a demo of it [here](http://go.tabb.me/me-as-a-clock/).

 ## Make Your Own